github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

    - For the queries used on `LGTM.com <https://lgtm.com>`__, check out the ``lgtm.com`` branch.
 You should use this branch for databases you've built using CODEQL CLI, fetched from Code Scanning, or recently downloaded from LGTM.com.
+     The queries on the ``lgtm.com`` branch are more likely to be compatible with the ``latest`` CLI, so you'll be less likely to have to upgrade newly-created databases than if you use the ``main`` branch.
 Older databases may need to be upgraded before you can analyze them.
-The queries on the ``lgtm.com`` branch are also more likely to be compatible with the ``latest`` CLI, so you'll be less likely to have to upgrade newly-created databases than if you use the ``main`` branch.

    - For the queries used in a particular LGTM Enterprise release, check out the branch tagged with the relevant release number.
 For example, the branch